 At Arraignment or Omnibus

-Assigning a mitigation specialist early ensures the investigation is built into your defense strategy from the start, not assembled after a conviction.
+Assigning a mitigation specialist early ensures the investigation is built into the case from the start, not assembled after a conviction.
 Your client begins taking documented steps before anyone has asked them to.
 That evidence of initiative is something a judge notices.

 02